MekDrop/MekDrop.github.io/public_html/wp-content/plugins/simple-share-buttons-adder/readme.txt

 == Changelog ==

+= 6.1.5 =
+* Feature: Add newsharecounts.com option and functionality to show Twitter share counts again

+= 6.1.4 =
+* Tweak: PHP notice

+= 6.1.3 =
+* Add sharedcount.com API functionality for Facebook share counts

+= 6.1.2 =
+* Reluctantly remove the twitter share count - https://blog.twitter.com/2015/hard-decisions-for-a-sustainable-platform

+= 6.1.1 =
+* Fix: Custom images save fixed

+= 6.1.0 =
+* Feature: Add Yummly share counts
+* Feature: Add Tumblr share counts
+* Update: New Google+ branded buttons
+* Update: Use JSON array in a single database entry to store all core settings
+* Tweak: Add title attributes to the buttons on the network select option to assist recognition of each network
+* Tweak: Remove PHP notice

+= 6.0.5 =
+* Fix: Re-include http/https for URL being shared to Tumblr (404 error)

+= 6.0.4 =
+* Feature: Add popup-window feature when sharing
+* Feature: Add number formatting (e.g. 3,563 = 3.5k)
+* Tweak: Improve Facebook count reliability
+* Remove link border by default in CSS

+= 6.0.3 =
+* Tweak: Add RTL compatibility to the admin pages by moving the save button to the left
+* Fix: Remove all tags added to page/post titles by other plugins to maintain share buttons as required
+* Fix: Allow buttons to be removed if all share buttons have been added

+= 6.0.2 =
+* Tweak: Add 'multisite' attribute option to [ssba] shortcode to (by default) fallback to the previous ssba_current_url function

 = 6.0.1 =
 * Tweak: Add more specific classes for better targeting
 * Fix: Improve XSS fix from 6.0.0